Letting Go Of The Past

 1. Let the child in you scream out loud

 Find a place where you can be alone.
 Allow yourself to feel the emotional pain that you’ve bottled up for years.
 Get a pillow and bury your head in it or jump into a pool so you can scream to the top of your lungs.
 A lot of the people singing at the traffic light do so because they don’t give themselves permission to sing at home.
-Just let go and don’t worry about who’s watching.
+Just let go of the past and don’t worry about who’s watching.

 2. Watch an emotional movie

 Movies are enjoyable because we often connect with the characters on the screen.
 When we allow ourselves to get lost in the story, the characters pull out emotions within us that we have buried and forgotten.
 Before long, we are crying before the movie is over.
-Let go and watch a film.
+Start letting go and watch a film.

 3. Write a letter to the person who hurt you